thegworld/gtx-browser/services/device/generic_sensor/README.md

-historical reasons: the Device Orientation API was implemented first and neither spec nor implementation were supposed to prompt for sensor access (it was retrofitted into the spec years later), the Generic Sensor API was added to Chromium later, the Device Orientation API in Blink was changed to use the same backend in `//services`, and the permission behavior was kept to avoid breaking user compatibility.
-Work to improve the situation for both the Device Orientation API and the Generic Sensor API in Chromium is tracked in https://crbug.com/947112.
+historical reasons: the Device Orientation API was implemented first and neither spec nor implementation were supposed to prompt for sensor access (it was retrofitted into the spec years later), the Generic Sensor API was added to GTx Browser later, the Device Orientation API in Blink was changed to use the same backend in `//services`, and the permission behavior was kept to avoid breaking user compatibility.
+Work to improve the situation for both the Device Orientation API and the Generic Sensor API in GTx Browser is tracked in https://crbug.com/947112.

 From a UI perspective, users are able to grant or deny access to sensors in the